-Walker will appear in 'Fast and Furious 7' but in some capacity, but he also completed all his scenes in three more films, outside of the 'Fast and Furious' franchise, either newly released or coming soon.
+Walker will undoubtedly appear in 'Fast and Furious 7' but in what capacity, it is still not clear.
+However, what is known is that Walker completed all his scenes (and some of his best work) in three films either newly released or coming soon.

 'Pawn Shop Chronicles'